 Starting a new semester, especially in a foreign country, can be challenging.
 To prevent additional stress TBC highly recommends you make sure you are taking care of yourself upon your arrival and throughout your stay in China.
 Be sure to take basic health measures such as coughing into your elbow and washing your hands frequently.
 Also, keep in mind that Beijing is very dry, so drink lots of water to stay hydrated.

 The Beijing Center has invested in a high-tech remotely-controlled air filtration system throughout all of our public spaces (classrooms, library, student lounges and staff offices), as well as an upgrading and sealing of windows, doors and air-conditioning systems.
 With this system, TBC’s public spaces conform to the strictest World Health Organization standards of keeping harmful “PM2.5” (microscopic and harmful particulate matter which can enter the bloodstream) under 10 µg/m3.
 This is far lower than China’s own interim goal of PM2.5 of 35 µg/m3 and the US standard of 12 µg/m3, and is considered a world-wide safe level.

 Beyond the public areas, TBC also helps students purchase air filters for their rooms, with options priced from US$30 for the semester.
-The Division of Student Development also provides face masks to TBC semester students.
+The Division of Student Life also provides face masks to TBC semester students.

 Hospitals in China are not just for emergencies, they also serve as clinics and doctors’ offices.
 TBC’s primary hospital is Beijing United Family Hospital and Clinic.